Borsdata-Sweden/ExcelPlugin/README.md

 ## Stockprice data
 All stockprice data is EndDay.
-We do not offer intraday data in Excel Addin or API.
+We do not offer intraday data in API or Excel Plugin.

 ## Info about Report data
 https://github.com/Borsdata-Sweden/API/wiki/Reports